Elias Landolt: Honors

-A small-leaved linden (Tilia cordata), which now grows in the Zurich city park known as the J.-R.-von-Salis-Anlage (located in the Zürich Hirschengraben), was planted by Pro Natura in memory of its longtime honorary president.
+A small-leaved linden (Tilia cordata), which now grows in the Zürich city park known as the J.-R.-von-Salis-Anlage (located in the Zürich Hirschengraben), was planted by Pro Natura in memory of its longtime honorary president.

 Selected publications

 In addition to publications intended for the narrower scientific community, Landolt knew how to write those that appealed to an interested lay public.